Department Chair: Seth Armstrong

 Summary of Fields of Study

-All courses to be counted in the major and minor (Mathematics and Mathematics Education) must be passed with a “C” or better.
-Students must take a comprehensive exam during their senior year with a satisfactory minimal score.
+All courses to be counted in the major and minor (Mathematics and Mathematics Education) must be passed with a “C” (2.0) or better.
+Students will take a comprehensive exam during their senior year to assess their learning.